-At supreme court ceremonies, the Society has received portraits of retired Arkansas Supreme Court justices.
-Most recently in April, 2015, the Society received the portrait of Chief Justice Jack Holt, Jr. (1985-1995).
+At supreme court ceremonies, the Society has received portraits of retired Arkansas Supreme Court justices, including Chief Justice W. H. “Dub” Arnold, Chief Justice Jack Holt, Jr., Justice Robert L. Brown, Justice Robert H. Dudley, Justice John Fogleman, Justice Tom Glaze, Justice Steele Hays, Justice Annabelle Clinton Imber and Justice Ray Thornton.
 The portraits are displayed within the Justice Building.
-Further, the Society has cooperated with the Justice Building exhibits program to develop conferences on historical topics complementing exhibit themes, including Racial Justice (2004), Women and the Law (2005), Arkansas Constitutions (2006), American Courthouses (2007), the Arkansas Supreme Court and the Civil War (2012).
+Further, the Society has cooperated with the Justice Building exhibits program to develop conferences on law-related historical topics including Racial Justice (2004), Women and the Law (2005), Arkansas Constitutions (2006), American Courthouses (2007), and the Arkansas Supreme Court and the Civil War (2012).

 The Society is governed by the board of directors elected by its dues-paying membership.
 Membership in the Society is open to anyone with an interest in Arkansas legal history.
 Individual annual dues are $25.
 Partnership, corporation or company annual dues are $500, which entitles the firm to name up to 10 individual members.
 Special rates are provided for students ($10 annual dues), and non-profit organizations or educational institutions ($75 annual dues, which entitles the organization or institution to name up to 3 individual members).
 Lifetime memberships are also available.

-You may also support the Society by purchasing a copy of On the Courthouse Square in Arkansas (c.1980).
-In this 138-page photographic documentary about Arkansas’s county and federal courthouses, husband and wife John P. Gill and Marjem Jackson Gill combine their knowledge of law, Arkansas history and architecture.
+You may also support the Society by purchasing a copy of On the Courthouse Square in Arkansas, a 138-page photographic documentary about Arkansas’s county and federal courthouses, self-published by authors John P. Gill and Marjem Jackson Gill, who combined their knowledge of law, Arkansas history and architecture (copyright 1980, Library of Congress Card Number 80-65253).
 For each copy ordered through the Society, the authors generously donate a portion of the proceeds .